altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 Bits of the conversation Flanagan and the other's had slipped from his memory~ ~They were talking - discussing a plan - sitting around a coffee table.
 Flanagan at the head, standing.~
+*Everything froze in place*
+~Felix could think, but something was wrong...
+This happened occasionally, parts of their conversation he couldn't hear, so from his perspective: everything froze~ 'F::Something Flanagan did...'
+~Felix struggled, but still: could not move~ 'F::Again...'
 ~Try as he might, Felix couldn't move, nor could he reach Flanagan's mind.
 He saw a ghostly version of the world, locked in a relative position behind his own body.
 With Flanagan at the helm~
-"FL__F::Your Mother?"
-~Felix saw Martha nod~
-*The phone rang again, and Flanagan placed it in the device once again* ~Felix couldn't read the words on the device~ ~Everything froze in place, Felix could think, but something was wrong...
-This happened occasionally, parts of their conversation he couldn't hear, so from his perspective: everything froze~ 'F::Something Flanagan did...'
-~Felix struggled, but still: could not move~
+~Felix could see...
-~Everyone in the room jumped into place~
+Something on the table.
+It fuzzed into non-description.
-*Flanagan put the phone back in its cradle* "FL__F::They wouldn't have called unless they were sure.
+Flanagan was interacting with it, holding part of it~ *Everything around Felix jumped into place and started moving again* "FL__F::They wouldn't have called unless they were sure.
 Lana, what did you have?"
 "A::Meta-metastatic over-writing."